OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 | System manager       | System managers can do everything at the system level except certain system-level functions reserved for system administrators. |
 | Tenant manager       | Tenant managers can edit tenants and their tags |

-The built-in User Roles can be modified to contain more or less roles to suit specific needs.
-But instead of modifying the built-in ones, we recommend that you leave them as an example and instead create your own User Roles.
+The built-in user roles can be modified to contain more or less roles to suit specific needs.
+But instead of modifying the built-in ones, we recommend that you leave them as an example and instead create your own user roles.

-### Additional User Roles for Spaces
+### Additional user roles for spaces

-In addition to the above users roles, **Octopus 2019.1** and above also comes with the following built-in User Role.
+In addition to the above users roles, **Octopus 2019.1** and above also comes with the following built-in user role.

 | User Role            | Description                              |
 | -------------------- | ---------------------------------------- |